 - You will find the result just like the picture given below.

-4. Copy Results to Different Parts of Worksheet to Use Paste Special Commands in Excel
+4. Copy Results to Different Parts of Worksheet in Excel

-Here I am going to show how to copy results to different parts of worksheet by Paste Special Command in Excel.
+Here I am going to show how to copy results to different parts of the worksheet by Paste Special command in Excel.
 I will show the procedure step by step.

 5. Perform Calculation with Paste Special Command in Excel

-In this portion of this article, I am going to show the average of all students in our dataset by performing calculation with Paste Special Command in Excel. now I am going to describe the process step by step with necessary illustrations.
+In this portion of this article, I am going to show the average of all students in our dataset by performing calculations with the Paste Special command in Excel. now I am going to describe the process step by step with the necessary illustrations.

-The lower left part of Figure 5 shows the results and you can see that we indeed performed division on original data shows in the upper left part of Figure 5.
+The lower left part of Figure 5 shows the results and you can see that we indeed performed division on the original data shown in the upper left part of Figure 5.
 You can also perform other calculations such as addition, subtraction, and multiplication.

 Things to Remember

-I have tried to describe the how to use Paste Special Command in Excel in this article with 5 suitable ways.
-I hope this will increase your Excel skill.
+I have tried to describe how to use the Paste Special command in Excel in this article with 5 suitable ways.
+I hope this will increase your Excel skills.
 If you have any kind of query, feel free to ask me in the comment section.